trujilml/note-taker/README.md

 - Node.js  - Back-end development
 - Insomnia - Application used for testing the localhost server of this application, ensured the web application worked and proved its success for saving and deleting notes respectively.
 - Heroku - Cloud platform used to deploy this application
-- JavaScript - Front-end development - connects with the back-end developer
+- JavaScript - Front-end development - connects with the back-end development
-- HTML - Front-end development  - connects with the back-end developer
+- HTML - Front-end development  - connects with the back-end development
-- CSS - Front-end development  - connects with the back-end developer
+- CSS - Front-end development  - connects with the back-end development